yuanzhep/FedMM/README.md

 # FedMM: A PyTorch Implementation for Federated Multi-Modal Learning in Computational Pathology

 ## Overview
 The FedMM framework aims to address the challenges of privacy and modality heterogeneity in computational pathology.
-This implementation is based on the paper "FedMM: Federated Multi-Modal Learning with Modality Heterogeneity in Computational Pathology."
+This implementation is based on the paper "FedMM: Federated Multi-Modal Learning with Modality Heterogeneity in Computational Pathology.", advised by Dr. Jie Xu.

 ## Key Features
 - **Privacy-Preserving**: No need to access users' raw data, mitigating privacy risks.